fancytigerdustball/bagels/README.md

 The rules are [here](rules.html).

-I am new to JavaScript so the code is likely ugly and the webpage is also. 😞
+I am new to JavaScript so the code is likely ugly. 😞